mrlubos/selftype/README.md

     - `backspace - boolean` - Should the text be removed one letter at a time? [default: true]
     - `backspaceHighlight - boolean` - Should the text be highlighted before being deleted? (only if backspace is set to false) [default: true]
     - `highlightColor - string` - Hexadecimal value of the colour to use for the highlight. [default: '#289BCC']
+    - `highlightHideCursor - boolean` - Should the cursor be hidden while the text is highlighted? [default: true]
     - `pause - integer` - Time in ms to wait on the end of the animation cycle. [default: 1500]
     - `pauseStart - integer` - Time in ms to wait before the word is animated.
 If skipped, pause value is used.
     - `pauseEnd - integer` - Time in ms to wait after the word is animated.
 If skipped, pause value is used.